join our guide team!

 Our Programs include:

-• Family Journey Campout: Entire families join others for a weekend of tent camping at Lewis & Clark State Park to learn and be supported as a whole family as well as in peer age groups.
+• Family Campout: Entire families join others for a weekend of tent camping at Lewis & Clark State Park to learn and be supported as a whole family as well as in peer age groups.
 Happens 2 times in summer.

 • Teen and Family Day Hikes: These are all day hikes for peers away from daily life and into the natural beauty and wonder outside.
 Happens 4-6 times per year.